 IONOS pricing:

-• Domain transfers: Incoming domain transfers are free.
+- Domain transfers: Incoming domain transfers for the above domain extensions range from $20 up to $48.
 Outgoing transfers also do not have an associated cost and can be completed by the customer from within their account.

-• Additional services: A free SSL certificate email account is included with domain purchases.
-IONOS also offers hosting, ecommerce and site builder services, along with 24/7 customer support including telephone support.
+- Additional services: A free SSL certificate is included with domain purchases.
+IONOS also offers hosting, ecommerce, and site builder services.

 5. Hostinger